 - Two lines are permitted, and two hooks are permitted on each line. - Dark house spearing is legal; however, catfish may not be speared at any time.
-For other rules, see pages 68-73. - It is unlawful to possess a spear or bow and arrow on or adjacent to any water body where the spearing and archery season is closed. - Rough fish, except burbot (eelpout), may be taken by spearing or archery between sunrise and sunset from May 1 through December 31.
+Other rules can be found on pages 68-72. - It is unlawful to possess a spear or bow and arrow on or adjacent to any water body where the spearing and archery season is closed. - Rough fish may be taken by spearing or archery between sunrise and sunset from May 1 through December 31.
 The bowfishing regulations on page 66 are allowed only on Minnesota's portion of the border waters when they differ from those of the border state.
 If the bowfishing regulations are the same, then they may be exercised from shore to shore. - Once you possess a fish caught by angling, you cannot replace it with another fish.
-However, at the end of your fishing day you may release live fish before leaving the water. - Dark house, fish house, and shelters see pages 68-73. - Check North Dakota regulations regarding fishing from North Dakota's shore.
+However, at the end of your fishing day you may release live fish before leaving the water. - Dark house, fish house, and shelters (pages 68-72). - Check North Dakota regulations regarding fishing from North Dakota's shore.